A HEADSHOT PHOTOSHOOT INTRODUCTION

 We continued in the area getting some more in this set but were defeated by a billowing sea fret.
 We had the final shot to get that I had been getting some fun comments on over on Facebook in the lead up to Victoria’s session.
 The Glitter Preparation.

 While Nichola and I rebooted with some tea, Ashleigh and Victoria worked on getting a final, and more dramatic punk/fairy look together.

 When the weather was improved, and we had some light left we completed this raucous set of shots.
 Needless to say, I was covered in the pot of sequins.

 On wrapping the shoot, the next phase of the Headshots began.
-Now, if you have a planned-out shoot, with everything running smoothly and to plan, you should be in a perfect champagne problem at this stage.
+Now, if you have a planned-out headshot photoshoot, with everything running smoothly and to plan, you should be in a perfect champagne problem at this stage.

 That is where you have far more images than you need in the final cut.
 Clients are often shocked by the ratios in this part of the process.
 But the numbers of frames from a shoot dramatically decrease after you complete the following steps:

 - Backup, back up and back it all up some more.

 - Lose everything where the flash didn’t go off.

 - Ditch everything that isn’t in focus (even if it is the prettiest pose IN THE WORLD)